OnofreTZK/Conways_Game_of_Life/README.md

-# Conway's Life Game Simulator
+# Conway's Game of Life Simulator
 ## About the project
 `Cellular Automata` implementation in `C++` using class and game loop pattern.